TeamTriforceUK/triforce-telemetry/README.md

 #### [Triforce Control](https://github.com/TeamTriforceUK/triforce-control)

-The Trforce Control firmware (mbed OS) runs on an LPC1768 (ARM Cortex M3).
-The firmware is reposnsible for controlling the robot.
+The Triforce Control firmware (mbed OS) runs on an LPC1768 (ARM Cortex M3).
+The firmware is responsible for controlling the robot.

 #### [Triforce Telemetry](https://github.com/TeamTriforceUK/triforce-telemetry)